ChainSafe/blst-ts/doc/multi-threading.md

 There are some distinct challenges to structuring asynchronous code.
 The invocation will begin with context provided by the incoming `Napi::CallbackInfo` and that context will cease once the calling function returns.
 The actual work will happen at some point in the future, as will returning a value to the calling context.

 The `Napi::Promise::Deferred` will help us bridge the gap between the calling context and returning context.
 Holding handles to and from Phase 2, where the work happens, is up to the implementer.
-The section about [values and references](./values_and_references.md) will provide background on the topic.  tl/dr; one needs to create some `References` and then some handles to the native-compatible underlying data.
+The section about [values](./values.md) will provide background on the topic.  tl/dr; one needs to create some `References` and then some handles to the native-compatible underlying data.

 Most of the parsing MUST happen on thread as there are calls in the underlying code to `napi_env`.
 This is the critical no-no of native JS code.
 There can be zero interaction with the JS runtime unless the function is actively running on-thread.
 As an example a `Napi::String` will be what is delivered to native code but in order to get access to the `std::string` or `char *` one will need to get that on thread.
 Just having a `napi_value` handle does not necessarily mean you have access to the actual data.
 That needs to be done before returning from the original calling context (function coming in from JS).